-- Novartis continues to encourage supplier conformance with the Conflict Minerals section of the Novartis Supplier Code. - Novartis has established the capability to routinely store, maintain, and retrieve the key data that was collected as part of due diligence, should it be required to demonstrate reasonable efforts for compliance. - As part of Novartis' review of compliance activities, we will assess our processes in order to determine whether additional actions are required in the future.

-Step 4: Carry out independent third-party audit of smelter/refiner's due diligence practices

-In accordance with the OECD Framework, Novartis monitors industry actions and the results of independent third-party audits of the due diligence performed by smelters and refiners.
-Given the nature of our business, the associated costs, and the current lack of transparency in our global supply chain, we are not in a position to conduct our own audits of smelters and refiners.

-Step 5: Report annually on supply chain due diligence

-• In accordance with Section 1502 and Rule 13p-1, Novartis annually summarizes the activities and results of its due diligence with regard to Conflict Minerals in this Conflict Minerals Report, which is filed in conjunction with its Form SD.
+- We continue to encourage supplier conformance with the Conflict Minerals section of the Novartis Third Party Code. - We have established the capability to routinely store, maintain, and retrieve the key data that was collected as part of due diligence, should it be required to demonstrate reasonable efforts for compliance. - As part of our review of compliance activities, we will assess our processes in order to determine whether additional actions are required in the future. - Step 4: Carry out independent third-party audit of smelter/refiner's due diligence practices - In accordance with the OECD Framework, we monitor industry actions and the results of independent third-party audits of the due diligence performed by smelters and refiners.
+Given the nature of our business, the associated costs, and the current lack of transparency in our global supply chain, we are not in a position to conduct our own audits of smelters and refiners. - Step 5: Report annually on supply chain due diligence - In accordance with Section 1502 and Rule 13p-1, we annually summarize the activities and results of our due diligence with regard to Conflict Minerals in this Conflict Minerals Report, which is filed with our Form SD.